vegaprotocol/governance-templates/mainnet/0.74-proposal-templates/README.md

 To increase the difficulty of manipulating the trade price, setting the `decayWeight` to `1.0` and the `decayPower` to `1` is recommended.
 This will ensure all trades in the update period are considered when calculating the trade price rather than just the most recent trade.
 Setting these values to 1 will linearly weight more recent and larger trades.

 Additionally, to increase the difficulty of manipulating the order book price, the `cashAmount` field could be set to `50000000` (50 USDT).
-This cash amount requires a sufficient volume of orders to be provided on both sides of the book for a fresh book price to be calculated.
+This cash amount requires orders requiring at least 50 USDT worth of margin to be provided on both sides of the book for a fresh book price to be calculated.

 #### INJ/USDT, LDO/USDT, SNX/USDT markets